SalihOzturkk/SalihOzturkk/README.md

-👋 Hi, I’m "Salih Öztürk," a 19-year-old student studying Computer Programming at Akdeniz University.
-I have previously taken many courses and earned certificates related to computers, but those trainings were focused on Computer Networks.
-Now, I am diving into software.
+👋 Hi, I’m Salih Öztürk, a 20-year-old graduate of Computer Programming at Akdeniz University.

+💻 I have a strong foundation in Computer Networks, supported by numerous certifications I earned through various trainings in the IT field.
+In recent years, I’ve shifted my focus towards Software Development, Web Design, and Programming—areas that truly ignite my passion.

-👀 My interests include Sports, Music, Trade, Entrepreneurship, and Computers.
+🚀 My interests include Sports, Music, Entrepreneurship, Trading, and of course, Technology.
+I believe the digital world offers limitless opportunities for personal and professional growth.

-🌱 To me, the countless opportunities offered by the digital world are a perfect chance for self-improvement.
-With the knowledge I've gained in software, network, and web design, I strive to understand and solve the complexities of the digital world.

-💞️ I am quite open to collaboration and teamwork.
-Coming together in the business world and projects, drawing strength from different perspectives, is an undeniable way for me to meet and understand new people and ideas.

-📫 If you want to reach out to me, you can contact me at:
+🌱 With my background in networks, software, and web technologies, I aim to analyze and solve real-world problems using modern digital solutions.
+I’m especially passionate about learning new technologies and improving myself through hands-on projects.

+🤝 I strongly value collaboration and teamwork.
+Sharing knowledge, building things together, and learning from different perspectives is what drives me forward.
+I enjoy meeting new people, working on impactful projects, and growing together with others in the tech ecosystem.

+📫 Feel free to get in touch with me:
 📞 +90 533 293 28 69
 📧 salihozturk1012@gmail.com